Your IR35 Status Will Decide How Your Tax Is Calculated

 As a contractor, your primary concern is usually how much take-home pay you get paid, but you also need to know your IR35 status and how your tax is calculated.
 Knowing your IR35 status and using the correct option to be paid as a contractor ensures you should never have any tax issues with HMRC.

 With more IR35 changes quickly approaching it is common for contractors to ask themselves, Should I be paid through a limited company or should I use an umbrella company?
-With new IR35 legislation coming into effect within the private sector from April 6th 2021, the answer to this question is to make sure you are being paid through an FCSA (The Freelancer and Contractor Services Association) and Professional Passport accredited umbrella payroll company.
-Using a fully accredited umbrella payroll company will ensure you are fully compliant by paying the right amount of tax, so you avoid any tax issues.
+With new IR35 legislation coming into effect within the private sector from April 6th 2021, the answer to this question is to make sure you are being paid through a compliant umbrella payroll company.
+Using a compliant umbrella payroll company will ensure you are fully compliant by paying the right amount of tax, so you avoid any tax issues.

 IR35 is the UK anti-tax avoidance legislation designed to combat what HMRC saw as tax avoidance by contractors that are regarded as disguised employees and the companies using them.
 Disguised employees were being paid through their limited companies to possibly avoid paying tax when in practice, they were working as employees for the client company.
 IR35 determines the employment status of contractors and freelancers, so they are paid using the correct method for a particular assignment.